-Baseline data on development and validation cohorts is provided in Supplementary Table S5.1.
+Baseline data on development and validation cohorts is provided in Supplementary Table S6.1.
 Figure 9 contains graphical calibration curves for each method.
 We have plotted over the majority of the density of the predicted risk, but not the full range, to allow a more granular comparison of the methods.
-See Supplementary Figure S5.1 for a plot over the full range of predicted risk.
+See Supplementary Figure S6.1 for a plot over the full range of predicted risk.
 The product method was the worst calibrated, often underpredicting risk.
 In comparison, all the other methods were well calibrated, although suffered from over prediction at higher predicted risks.
 Of the remaining methods, the Frank copula had the best calibration up to a predicted risk of 0.04 but suffered the most from the over prediction of risk at the higher risk values.
 The msm had the next best calibration.
 The dual-outcome method had poor calibration between predicted risk of 0.03 – 0.04, but had very good calibration below 0.03, and suffered the least from over prediction at the higher end of predicted risks.
-Moderate calibration assessed by observed (Kaplan Meier) vs predicted risk within deciles of predicted risk is presented in Appendix 2 (Figure S5.2).
+Moderate calibration assessed by observed (Kaplan-Meier) vs predicted risk within deciles of predicted risk is presented in Appendix 2 (Figure S6.2).
 This again showcases that the dual-outcome method was the least affected by the extreme values, with the highest risk decile being perfectly calibrated.
 In these plots, dual-outcome and msm were also the only methods where the observed risks increased for each decile of each predicted risk.
 This highlights a level of miscalibration not picked up by the graphical calibration curves.
 Harrel’s C-statistic of all methods was the same (0.69).

 Discussion